ruby-amqp/rubybunny.info/articles/queues.md

 properties.type
 ```

-and so on.
 An example to demonstrate how to access some of those attributes:

 ``` ruby
 require 'bunny'